 Every organisation should seize this moment to implement the learnings from the COVID-19 pandemic, analyse their present and future business objectives, and set about building and delivering a real estate strategy that supports rather than inhibits their business’ goals.

 Our ‘Commercial Real Estate Roadmap’ is a handbook to help all businesses devise their future commercial real estate strategy, both during and after the COVID-19 pandemic.
 In this handbook, we outline how business leaders should approach commercial real estate decisions based on a short, medium, and long-term strategy using our ‘Return, Revitalise, and Transform’ model.

-We believe that a window of opportunity has opened for businesses who have imminent space needs and those who have longer-term requirements.
-Securing a preferred option at today’s preferential rates (rent and incentives) for space that is not needed for another six months, one year, or even several years away could be significantly beneficial – for occupier and landlord.
+We believe that a window of opportunity has opened for businesses that have imminent space needs and those that have longer-term requirements.
+Securing a preferred option at today’s preferential rates (rent and incentives) for space that is not needed for another six months, one year, or even several years away could be significantly beneficial – for the occupier and landlord.